Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/dataset_analysis/scripts/Antimicrobial_resistance_investigation.md

     ## [1] 0.1123763

-Because the 40 strains for whcich we have variant and phenotype information are split between Susceptible and Resistant phenotypes, we investigated if specific positions within *dfrD* are associated with Resistance
+Because the 40 strains for which we have variant and phenotype information are split between Susceptible and Resistant phenotypes, we investigated if specific positions within *dfrD* are associated with Resistance